Summary Plan Description

 - Health reimbursement arrangements (HRAs)

-- Employee assistance plans
+- Employee assistance plans (EAPs)

 - Other fringe benefit plans with employer contributions

-- Summary and detailed description of benefits
+- A detailed description and summary of benefits

 - Minimum standards for participation